 Rita Levi-Montalcini was an Italian neurologist and a Nobel laureate, who was known for her discovery of NGF or nerve growth factor along with her colleague Stanley Cohen.
 From 1966 until her death in 2009, she received more than a dozen awards and honors including the Nobel Prize in 1986.
 At the age of 92, Rita Montalcini was appointed as a member of the Italian Senate by former Italian president Carlo Azeglio Ciampi.

 And one more thing, at the time of death, she was the longest living Nobel Prize winner at the age of 103.

 Emmy Noether is widely known for her unparalleled contribution in theoretical physics and mathematics.
 She was born in the German town of Erlangen to a mathematician family in 1882.
 As we all know, women were largely ignored in the academics during that era and Noether also suffered a great deal of it as she worked year and year without pay and recognition.

 In mathematics, she laid the foundation of commutative ring theory and hugely contributed towards the field of abstract algebra.
 In physics, Noether’s theorem played an important part in shaping modern theoretical physics.
-Her contributions were even appreciated by the likes of Albert Einstein, Jean Dieudonné and Hermann Weyl and is regarded as one of the most important women in the mathematics.
+Her contributions were even appreciated by the likes of Albert Einstein, Jean Dieudonné and Hermann Weyl.
+Certainly, she is one of the most important women in mathematics.